twof/graphql-spec/rfcs/QueryLevelNullability.md

   }
 }
 ```
-would codegen to the following type on iOS.
+would codegen to the following type in Swift.
 ```swift
 struct GetBusinessNameQuery {
   let id: String
   struct Data {
     let business: Business?
     struct Business {
       /// Lack of `?` indicates that `name` will never be `null` let name: String